 “Yes, taking more time and being more reflective when discussing a emotionally charged issue, along the lines of the 6-second pause.
 The emotional temperature is lowered, insight increases, and we are able to work together toward a workable solution.” – Michael Pumphrey

-When asked about the importance of becoming more effective at change, 59% of the respondents rated it between highly and extremely important.
+When asked about the importance of becoming more effective at change, 59% of the respondents rated it between highly important and extremely important.
 As individuals, change is challenging.
 Multiplying that challenge by tens of thousands in a large organization, it takes strong insight and exceptional skill to make change successful.
 The Six Seconds program provided a strong measure of each equipping these leaders to become more effective at this mission-critical process of transformation.
 As a result, the chaplains became more effective change agents who could understand and manage the “red lines” of the Change MAP, the human dynamics that drive the success of change.

-Joshua Freedman, COO of Six Seconds Emotional Intelligence Network (www.6seconds.org), is one of the world’s leading experts on applying emotional intelligence to improve performance.
+Joshua Freedman, CEO of Six Seconds Emotional Intelligence Network (www.6seconds.org), is one of the world’s leading experts on applying emotional intelligence to improve performance.
 Freedman was one of the designers and master trainers for the program, along with Chaplain David Tubley, Tom Wojick, Mimi Frenette, and Marek Helstrom.
 Six Seconds is grateful to Richard “Doc” Smith and the learning and development team at General Dynamics who helped manage the contracting of the Ministry Tools for Times of Change, and to Jonathan Frusti and Dr. Cash who helped initiate the project at the Corps’ schoolhouse.